Hatebreed: Rise in popularity Perseverance and The Rise of Brutality (2002-2005)

-On September 13, 2006, former guitarist Lou Richards committed suicide at the age of 35; he had played on 1997's Satisfaction Is the Death of Desire and left the band in 2002.
+On September 13, 2006, former guitarist Lou Richards committed suicide at the age of 35; he had played on Satisfaction Is the Death of Desire and Perseverance before leaving the band in 2002.

 Hatebreed headlined the second stage on the 2007 Ozzfest tour.
 Hatebreed appeared at Wacken Open Air festival in 2008 alongside Iron Maiden, Children of Bodom, and Avantasia.
-In April 2008, Hatebreed signed a worldwide deal with Koch Records for the release of their live DVD, a live album, and a cover album entitled For the Lions, which was released on May 5.
-On September 2, they released their concert DVD, entitled Live Dominance.
-Artists covered included Metallica, D.R.I., Crowbar, and the Cro-Mags.
+In April 2008, Hatebreed signed a worldwide deal with Koch Records.
 On February 9, 2009, guitarist Sean Martin quit the band.
 Sean quit the band to pursue other interests in music that are more studio-related.
 However, Sean remains close to and in contact with Hatebreed members.
+This resulted in the return of founding guitarist Wayne Lozinak.
+In May of that year they released a cover album For the Lions which featured covers of other hardcore bands like Sick of it All and Agnostic Front.
+On September 2, 2009 they released their first concert DVD, titled Live Dominance which debuted at number 1 on the Billboard DVD chart.

-Hatebreed's fifth studio album, entitled Hatebreed, was released September 29, 2009.
-In May 2009, the band also released For the Lions, a record consisting of covers of songs by artists that have influenced the band's development.
+In 2009, the band released For the Lions on May 5, a studio record consisting of covers of songs by artists that have influenced the band's development.
+Artists covered included Metallica, D.R.I., Crowbar, and Cro-Mags.
+Also in the same year, Hatebreed's sixth studio album, a self titled Hatebreed, was released on September 29.
+The record debuted at number 37 on the Billboard 200 and was met with positive reception.

+The Divinity of Purpose and The Concrete Confessional (2010-2016)

 In 2010, Hatebreed participated in the third annual Mayhem Festival, alongside 3 Inches of Blood, Shadows Fall, and other bands.

 On February 17, 2011, it was announced that Hatebreed would partake in the fourth annual Mayhem Festival to yet again headline the Jägermeister stage for three dates only.
-Hatebreed also got to play on the 2013 Vans Warped Tour in Australia alongside bands like Parkway Drive, The Offspring, Simple Plan, The Used, We Came as Romans, Man Overboard, H2O and many more.
-As well as the United Kingdom Warped Tour alongside Coheed and Cambria, Rise Against, Enter Shikari, Flogging Molly, Like Moths to Flames, The Wonder Years, Sublime With Rome & much more.
+In 2012 the band went on Australian tour alongside the Cro-Mags and Biohazard, They also held a celebration tour for the 10th anniversary of their album Perseverance.
+Hatebreed also got to play on the 2013 Vans Warped Tour in Australia alongside bands like Parkway Drive, The Offspring, Simple Plan, The Used, We Came as Romans, Man Overboard, H2O and many more, as well as the United Kingdom Warped Tour alongside Coheed and Cambria, Rise Against, Enter Shikari, Flogging Molly, Like Moths to Flames, The Wonder Years, Sublime with Rome and much more.

-Their sixth studio album, The Divinity of Purpose, was released on January 25, 2013 in Europe and on January 29 in North America.
-The cover art was done by Eliran Kantor (Testament, Sodom).
-Hatebreed released its seventh album, The Concrete Confessional, on May 13, 2016.
-Hatebreed was also announced to take part on the 2017 Vans Warped Tour, as they appeared on the Monster Energy Stage alongside other bands like GWAR, CKY, Carnifex, Municipal Waste, After the Burial, Silent Planet, Anti Flag and many more groups rounded out the lineup.
-After touring the early part of 2019 with Obituary, Cro-Mags, Terror, and Fit for an Autopsy, Jamey Jasta said the band will spend the second half of 2019 writing and recording a new album.
-The band's eight studio album Weight of the False Self was released on November 27, 2020.
-In the summer of 2021, Hatebreed, along with Trivium, will serve as an opening act for Megadeth and Lamb of God on the "Metal Tour of the Year".
-Hatebreed replaces In Flames, who were forced to withdraw from the tour due to international visa issues caused by the COVID-19 pandemic.